-- 10. Plaintiffs seek a declaration that the certification of the ExpressVote XL voting machine violates the aforementioned provisions of the Pennsylvania Election Code and the Pennsylvania Constitution. - 11.
-Plaintiffs seek an Order directing the Secretary to decertify the ExpressVote XL voting machine for use in Pennsylvania.
+10. Plaintiffs seek a declaration that the certification of the ExpressVote

+XL voting machine violates the aforementioned provisions of the Pennsylvania

+Election Code and the Pennsylvania Constitution.

+11. Plaintiffs seek an Order directing the Secretary to decertify the given the imminent and irreparable harm posed to Plaintiffs' rights if they are forced to use the ExpressVote XL electronic voting machine in future elections, including but not limited to the November 2020 general election.

+ExpressVote XL voting machine for use in Pennsylvania.

+12. Plaintiffs intend to seek expedited review of this Petition for Relief,